Hindalco Industries: Other acquisitions

+On 6 February 2024, Hindalco announced it is acquiring 26% stake in Ayana Renewable Power Four (ARPFPL) for a value of Rs 1.62 crore.
+Hindalco will operate a captive power generation plant for supplying 100 MW Renewable energy to Hindalcos smelter in Odisha.

 Listings and shareholding

 The equity shares of Hindalco are listed on the Bombay Stock Exchange, where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India, where it is a constituent of the S&P CNX Nifty.
 Its Global depository receipts are listed on the Luxembourg Stock Exchange.

 As on 31 March 2022, the promoters Aditya Birla Group held around 34.64% equity shares in Hindalco.
 Over 408,000 individual shareholders hold approx. 9% of its shares.

-Financials

-Hindalco Industries reported 43,351 crores as its total revenue, while its profit was 993 crores in the financial year 2021.